Venezuela's violent crime fuels the death business

 Embassies and foreign businesses in Venezuela discourage expatriates with children from coming given the risks.

 The British School in Caracas, for example, has barely any British kids.
-Most are from wealthy local families who often drop off kids in armored cars with guards present.
+Most are from wealthy local families who often drop off kids in armoured cars with guards present.

 Worst-hit though are the poor barrios where police often dare not enter, gangs rule, murders are routine, and stray gunfire sometimes takes out innocents, leaving parents in fear when children play outside or go to and from school.